sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 ### 3.2 Watch Progress Not Saving

 - Confirm that Trakt integration is active and authenticated (see above).
-- Nuvio scrobbles progress when you reach a certain threshold of a video (typically 80–90%).
-Playing only a few minutes may not trigger a scrobble.
+- Nuvio scrobbles progress when you reach a certain threshold of a video.
+Playing only a few seconds may not trigger a scrobble.
 - If you are using an external player, scrobbling may not be supported.
 Switch back to the internal player for automatic progress tracking.

 ---